top of page

 PI: Sophia Choukas-Bradley

-A major focus in our lab is on the roles of social media and gender in adolescents' body image and self-objectification.
+Understanding the roles of social media and gender in adolescents' body image and self-objectification is a major focus of our lab.
 Dr. Choukas-Bradley recently published a theoretical paper in Clinical Child and Family Psychology Review, "The perfect storm: A developmental–sociocultural framework for the role of social media in adolescent girls' body image concerns and mental health,co-authored by TAYA doctoral students Savannah Roberts and Annie Maheux, and by longstanding TAYA collaborator Dr. Jacqueline Nesi of Brown University.

 Project TAGS_Logo_basic_transparent back